Thinking Seeds: Leveraging Historical Diversity for Position-Aware RL in LLMs: Related Work

 \section{Related Work}

-To address the performance or efficiency limitations of on-policy training, existing work either explicitly incorporates off-policy data or implicitly generates off-policy trajectories through mechanisms such as partial rollouts.
+To address the performance or efficiency limitations of on-policy training, existing work either explicitly incorporates off-policy data or implicitly generates off-policy trajectories through mechanisms.

-\textbf{Off-policy Data as a Supplement.} To improve exploration and sample efficiency, recent work introduces off-policy samples into the GRPO framework, with both theoretical and empirical analyses of their benefits~\cite{DBLP:journals/corr/abs-2505-22257, DBLP:journals/corr/abs-2506-21495, DBLP:journals/corr/abs-2508-11016, DBLP:journals/corr/abs-2509-23232, DBLP:journals/corr/abs-2506-05433, DBLP:journals/corr/abs-2405-08448}.
-Methodologically, LUFFY~\cite{DBLP:journals/corr/abs-2504-14945} incorporates off-policy samples generated by external strong LLMs and employs policy shaping techniques with regularized importance sampling to prevent the model from rapidly converging toward reinforcing tokens that appear in off-policy samples and are also likely to occur in on-policy samples, thereby achieving superior performance and generalization.
-Similarly, \citet{DBLP:journals/corr/abs-2507-02841, DBLP:journals/corr/abs-2509-06923, zhang2025adhint} introduce partial thinking steps of stronger models as hints, enabling the policy to achieve better exploration.
-M2PO~\cite{DBLP:journals/corr/abs-2510-01161} explicitly constrains the second-order moment of importance ratios to suppress extreme gradient updates caused by distribution shift, thus improving training stability without relying on online sampling.
+\textbf{Off-policy Data as a Supplement.} To improve exploration and sample efficiency, recent work introduces off-policy samples into the GRPO framework~\citep{DBLP:journals/corr/abs-2505-22257, DBLP:journals/corr/abs-2506-21495, DBLP:journals/corr/abs-2508-11016, DBLP:journals/corr/abs-2509-23232, DBLP:journals/corr/abs-2506-05433, DBLP:journals/corr/abs-2405-08448}.
+LUFFY~\citep{DBLP:journals/corr/abs-2504-14945} incorporates off-policy trajectories generated by external strong LLMs with regularized importance sampling.
+Several methods~\citep{DBLP:journals/corr/abs-2507-02841, DBLP:journals/corr/abs-2509-06923, zhang2025adhint, huang2025blending, chen2025lppo} introduce partial thinking steps or prefixes from stronger models as hints, but their primary goal is guiding toward correct solutions rather than enriching exploration diversity; moreover, the introduced off-policy data is typically sparse (a few expert traces) and distributionally incompatible with the learner's own policy.
+M2PO~\citep{DBLP:journals/corr/abs-2510-01161} constrains the second-order moment of importance ratios to suppress extreme gradient updates.
+Other approaches~\citep{zhang2025chord, wu2025dft} operate at the loss level, reweighting expert or SFT tokens to stabilize training but without controlling \emph{where} off-policy influence occurs within the sequence.
+In contrast, Thinking Seeds uses the model's \emph{own} historical checkpoints, which are distributionally compatible and require no external models, and confines off-policy influence specifically to the prefix position with token-level importance ratios, embodying the \emph{where-not-whether} principle.

-However, these methods have notable limitations.
-For example, LUFFY depends on stronger policies and is constrained by context length, biasing retained samples toward lower difficulty, while M2PO directly uses off-policy data and can suffer from distributional bias.
-In contrast, our method mitigates these by mixing off-policy and on-policy tokens within single samples, without relying on additional models or purely off-policy data.